Free Sets in Planar Graphs: History and Applications: A One-Bend Variant

 \begin{thm} For infinitely many values of $n$, there exists an $n$-vertex planar graph that has no $1$-bend collinear set of size greater than $10n/11$. \end{thm}

-\begin{proof} The Goldner–Harary graph, $G_0$ is an $11$-vertex triangulation that is not Hamiltonian.
+\begin{proof} The Goldner–Harary graph \cite{goldner1975note}, $G_0$ is an $11$-vertex triangulation that is not Hamiltonian.
 We claim that any $1$-bend free set in $G_0$ has size at most $10$.
 Suppose, for the sake of contradiction, that $S:=V(G_0)$ is a $1$-bend free set in $G_0$.
-Then $G$ has a $1$-bend \embedding\ with all vertices of $S$ placed on the \xx-axis.
-Since this is a $1$-bend \embedding\ and all vertices of $G_0$ are on the \xx-axis, no edge properly crosses the \xx-axis.
-Therefore, this is a $2$-page book embedding of $G_0$.
-This is impossible because any triangulation with a $2$-page book embedding is Hamiltonian.
+Then $G_0$ has a $1$-bend \embedding\ $D$ with all vertices of $S$ placed on the \xx-axis.
+Since $D$ is a $1$-bend \embedding\ and all vertices of $G_0$ are on the \xx-axis, no edge properly crosses the \xx-axis.

+We now show that the existence of such a \embedding\ $D$ implies that $G_0$ is Hamiltonian, contradicting our initial assumption.
+Let $v$ and $w$ be any two consecutive vertices of $G_0$ along the \xx-axis.
+Suppose, for contradiction, that $vw \not\in E(G_0)$.
+Since a line segment between $v$ and $w$ does not cross any edge of $D$, adding the edge $vw$ to $G_0$ yields a planar graph with more edges than $G_0$.
+But this contradicts the fact that $G_0$ is a triangulation and therefore edge-maximal.
+Hence, every pair of consecutive vertices along the \xx-axis must be connected by an edge in $G_0$, implying that $G_0$ contains a Hamiltonian path.
+Similarly, a curve can be added to $D$ connecting the first and the last vertex on the \xx-axis without crossing any existing edge.
+An argument equivalent to the one above shows that this edge must also exist in $G_0$.
+It follows that $G_0$ contains a Hamiltonian cycle, completing the contradiction.

-For any positive integer $k$, let $G$ to be a graph consisting of $k$ disjoint copies of $G_0$.
+For any positive integer $k$, let $G$ be a graph consisting of $k$ disjoint copies of $G_0$.
 Then $G$ has $n=11k$ vertices.
 Any $1$-bend free set in $G$ must exclude one vertex from each copy of $G_0$ and therefore has size at most $10k=10n/11$. \end{proof}